socialhubio/socialhub-dev/docs/rest.md

 ## Error handling

-The following responses of the SocialHub REST APIs are common for all routes and should the handled by the Integration's client:
+The following responses of the SocialHub REST APIs are common for all routes and should be handled by the Integration's client:

 #### `HTTP 401 Unauthorized`